 Like most wrens, Carolina Wrens are small (5.5”) brown birds with fairly short tails that they often hold cocked upward.
 Their bills are well-suited for probing for insects, being long, pointed, and slightly decurved.

 Their plumage is more reddish than that of the other common suburban wren (the House Wren), and their underparts are a warm buff rather than gray or white.
 Most conspicuously, Carolina Wrens have a bright white eyebrow-stripe (known as a supercilium), while house wrens have no eyebrow-stripe at all.

-Carolina Wrens have taken full advantage of milder winters, and have increased substantially as both breeding and wintering birds in Massachusetts over the past few decades.
+Carolina Wrens have taken full advantage of milder winters and have increased substantially as both breeding and wintering birds in Massachusetts over the past few decades.
 Even high mortality during cold, snowy winters does not seem to have lasting negative impacts on the more northern segments of the population.
-Learn more in the Breeding Bird Atlas 2.